 In the last 17 years more than 620 wild tigers have been killed by poachers in India alone.
 Poachers use wire snare traps tethered to live electricity cables which result in tigers being both snared and electrocuted.
 In Bandhavgarh, 22 tigers died in wire snare traps between March 2012 -

 In India, around 95% of all wild tiger deaths from poaching or poisoning occur in the buffer forests which surround the otherwise protected tiger reserves.

 Since the launch of our Buffer Zone Anti-

 Our first of its kind Buffer Zone Anti-

-Tigers4Ever needs to raise at least £720 (around US$945) monthly to fund this vital wild tiger conservation work.
-Please help us keep our anti-
+We need to raise at least £805 (US$1080) every month to fund this vital wild tiger conservation work so we need your help.
+Please help us to keep our anti-

-If you’d prefer to make a regular donation via your bank account please email us at: [email protected] for a standing order mandate (UK only), Thank you.
+If you’d like to make a regular donation via Standing Order/Bank Transfer from your bank account please email us at: [email protected] for a standing order mandate/Bank Details (UK only).
+Thank you.

 PLEASE HELP TIGERS4EVER TO KEEP VITAL POACHING PATROLS IN THE BUFFER FORESTS OF BANDHAVGARH

 Above from left to right examples of the types of traps typically used by poachers to ensnare large mammals including big cats/tigers (Images 1-